newpatiente2e/docs/docs/25-form-recognizer-studio/30-create-project.md

 1. Next select the storage account where you uploaded your custom model training dataset.

     1. Select your Azure subscription.
-    1. Select the resource group **new-patient-registration**.
+    1. Select the resource group **rg-<YOUR_CONTOSO_RESOURCE_GROUP_NAME>**.
-    1. Select the storage account you created in the previous step.
+    1. Select the storage account, there should be only one storage account in this resource group.
     1. Select the **trainingdata** blob container.
     1. Leave the **Folder path** field empty.
     1. Select **Continue**.